openframeworks/ofBook/chapters/OOPs!/chapter.md

 **[KL: Great tutorial so far.
 The organization works well.
 I'm eager to see the rest.
 The main thing so far would be focusing on concision in your writing.]**

-##• 7 - Make and delete as you wish  - using vectors
+##Make and delete as you wish  - using vectors

 In this part we'll look into more dynamic ways of creating and destroying objects from our class.
 Vectors are special arrays that don;t need a pre-fixed number of elements, that's their magic: vectors are elastic!